qntkhvn/tackle/README.md

 ## Code

+First, see the `data` folder for instructions on how to get the data.

-To reproduce the results in the paper, run the scripts in the `manuscript` directory.
+To reproduce the results in the paper, run the scripts in the `manuscript` folder.

 ## Abstract